Home

 Soul Conversations

 Sometimes this inner conversation happens intentionally.
-For example, I might know that I have been neglecting my inner creative child and my inner mystical child, so I write out a conversation with each of them in my journal.
+For example, I might know that I have been neglecting my inner creative child, so I write out a conversation with her in my journal.

 Sometimes the dialog happens simply as a response to what I have been writing about.
 For instance, I might be griping and complaining about my weight, when suddenly I “hear” the voice of an inner parent, my authentic self, or even one of my council Archetypes who has something to say to me.
 Usually I just go with the flow and allow the conversation to continue.

 You could also have two of your inner voices dialog with one another.
 Perhaps your wounded inner child could have a talk with your good mother voice.
-Perhaps your heavy self voice and your thin self voice could discuss your eating habits.
-Or maybe your 3rd Chakra Dolphin Companion has something to say to the overachiever voice within you.
+Perhaps your “heavy self” and your “slender self” could discuss your eating habits.
+Maybe your 2nd Chakra Dolphin Companion has something to say to the overachiever voice within you.

-All it takes is picking up a pen to get started.
-Once you get going, it will be as though you are almost in a light trance.
+All you have to do is pick up a pen to get started.
 Let go of any preconceived ideas of what you should be writing about, or of what the voices should be saying to one another.
 Allow each voice to be as loud or angry or nasty or loving or funny or shy or sad as it needs to be.
-The writing is for you.
+Remember, this writing is for you.

 I have never done this and not found some part of myself liberated in some way when the Soul Conversation was over.